Toulouse - the heart of southwest France

 Musee Aeroscopia and Ailes Anciennes: Access Tram T1 from Palais de Justice.
 Ttwo aircraft museums next door to each other, including two Concordes, an Airbus A400, a Caravelle, a Mig-15 and historic aircraft.
 Nearby: Airbus factory tours.
 Visit the A380 assembly line... but only from behind glass on a viewing area..

 More information from the Toulouse city tourist office (though don't go looking for the "Roman basilica" that they announce on their home page.
 That's a translation error.
-Saint Sernin is Romanesque (i.e. mediaeval), not Roman).
+Saint Sernin is Romanesque (i.e. medieval), not Roman).

 - By air With one of the busiest provincial airports in France, Toulouse can be reached by air from many parts of Europe.
 For flights from the UK see Fly to France.
 Among the many other airports with direct flights to Toulouse are Berlin, Hamburg, Vienna, Geneva, Madrid, Rome and Montreal.